SIC-POVMs and orders of real quadratic fields: Algebraic SICs and the Galois action

-We summarize the properties noted above in the following proposition. \begin{prop} Assume \Cref{conj:Galois-fields1} holds.
-Then, the set $\WHSIC{d}$ is divided into a finite number of Galois super-equivalence classes under the equivalence relation $\approx_{\GPEC}$.
-Each Galois super-equivalence class is a finite union of (geometric) $\PEC(d)$-equivalence classes. \end{prop}
+We summarize the properties noted above in the following proposition. \begin{prop} Assume \Cref{conj:AFMY20} holds.
+Then, for $d \ge 4$, the set $\WHSIC{d}$ is partitioned into a finite number of Galois super-equivalence classes under the equivalence relation $\approx_{\GPEC}$.
+Each Galois super-equivalence class is a finite union of geometric equivalence classes. \end{prop}

-Galois multiplets are studied in \Cref{sec:galois,sec:field} using data and more refined conjectures.
-The multiplets in a fixed dimension often have different sizes.
+Galois multiplets in a fixed dimension $d$ may have different sizes.
+For example, in the case $d=35$ illustrated in \Cref{fig:35a} and \Cref{fig:35b}, the ten $\PEC(35)$-orbits labeled